dd32/td-gh-ex/readme.txt

 Version history:

+v1.4.5 - Added contextual help menus in the Theme Options page; added donation button to Theme Options page with option to hide it if desired.

 v1.4.4 - Fixed CSS display of custom menu widget.

 v1.4.3 - Changed hook for enqueing stylesheets from wp_print_styles to wp_enqueue_scripts as suggested by WP devs.